kunal30114/QuizOClock/readme.md

 To Run the Streamlit application:

-streamlit run app.py
+streamlit run quiz.py
--> Enter a topic in the text input field and click "Enter".
+-> Enter a quiz genre in the text input field and level of your quiz with number of questions and click "Enter".

--> The application will display the practice questions related to the entered topic.
+-> The application will display the quiz questions related to the entered genre.

-Access this using Web: https://practiseq.streamlit.app/
+Access this using Web: https://quizoclock.streamlit.app/